Autoritratto

 Davide Enia

-This new work is a tragedy, a civil oration, a process of personal and shared self-analysis, a confrontation with the State, a series of questions to God himself.
+This new work is a tragedy, a civic oration, a process of personal and collective self-analysis, a confrontation with the State, a series of questions addressed to God himself.
+Therefore, it is at once an intimate and collective self-portrait.

 Davide Enia